-10.6.3 REPORTING PERIOD
+11.6.3 REPORTING PERIOD

-For those licence applicants required to prepare interim financial statements, they shall cover the interim period beginning on the day immediately after the statutory closing date and ending on 31 December 2020.
+For those licence applicants required to prepare interim financial statements, they shall cover the interim period beginning on the day immediately after the statutory closing date and ending on 31 December 2022.
 An interim period is defined as a financial reporting period shorter than a full financial year.
+Exceptionally, if a licence applicant has an annual accounting reference date of 31 May 2022, then it may prepare and submit interim financial statements for a sixmonth period ending 30 November 2022.

-If the licence applicant did not have to prepare interim financial statements for the comparable interim period of the immediately preceding financial year, comparative figures may refer to the figures from the financial statements of the immediately preceding full financial year.
+If the licence applicant did not have to prepare interim financial statements for the prior interim period, then the comparative figures may instead be from the annual financial statements of the immediately preceding reporting period.
 For example, this may be the case for a club promoted from a lower division not having previously undergone the licensing system in its preceding financial years.

-10.6.4 THE AUDITOR'S REVIEW REPORT
+11.6.4 THE AUDITOR'S REVIEW REPORT

-Based on the work performed, the auditor shall assess whether any information obtained during the review indicates that the interim financial statements do not give a true and fair view (or are not presented fairly, in all material respects) in accordance with applicable UK Law.
+Based on the work performed, the auditor shall assess whether any information obtained during the review indicates that the interim financial statements do not give a true and fair view (or are not presented fairly, in all material respects) in accordance with applicable UK Law